wkarney/minted-export/README.md

 ```bash
 python convert_json.py
 ```
-Running the above will convert the json file and save both csv and xlsx files in a new `data/` dir of the project.
+Running the above will convert the json file and save both csv and xlsx files into the `data/` dir of the project.

 See the [example folder](./example/) for example input/output of the `convert_json.py` script. 🎅